rogerlward/ossummit2015HOL/ex3/README.md

 cf apps
 ```

-Try restaging the application with the following command
+If necessary, try restaging the application with the following command

 ```
 cf restage pcfdemo